zjhken/muslrust/README.md

 Second time around this will be quick, and you can even mix it with native `cargo build` calls without screwing with your cache.

 ## Debugging on alpine
-If you are running a plain alpine/scratch container with your musl binary in there, then even if you add `ENV RUST_BACKTRACE=full` to your `Dockerfile`, your stacktraces will look like a longer version of this:
+If you are running a plain alpine/scratch container with your musl binary in there, then you might need to compile with debug symbols, and set `ENV RUST_BACKTRACE=full` in your `Dockerfile`.
+Previously, stacktraces looked like this:

 ```sh
 app_1  | stack backtrace: